sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alerts.md

 **Next steps**

 - Check to see the state of any compute VMs, they may be taking longer than expected to boot.
-- If the VMs are booted, are they processing anything?
-We don`t track number of in-progress active jobs today, so the alert would only subside once a completed (successful or failed) job is reported.
 - Learn more about the related dashboard panel in the [dashboards reference](./dashboards.md#executor-executor-processor-total).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert: